 These very winter hardy plants — also known as Saskatoons — make attractive ornamental shrubs or hedges and produce delicious edible fruit.
 Developed in Alberta and grown commercially in Canada, this tasty blueberry-size fruit is high in Vitamin C and great for eating fresh or making pies.
 Plants are pretty in all seasons, with attractive white flowers in spring and bright yellow foliage in fall.
 Train them as single- stemmed trees or let them sucker and become multi-stemmed bushes or edible hedges.
 Plants tolerate a variety of soils, but prefer a neutral or slightly acid pH.
 They are self fertile and long-lived.

-USDA Zone: 4-8
+USDA Zone: 3 and up

-Grow Height: 12'
+Mature Height: 12' unpruned